khushaljethava/khushaljethava.github.io/_posts/2026-03-30-Fine-Tuning-LLMs-with-Python.md

 ## Merging LoRA Weights for Deployment

-For production deployment, merge the LoRA adapter into the base model to eliminate the adapter overhead:
+For production deployment, merge the LoRA adapter into the base model to eliminate the adapter overhead.
+If you are building a full production pipeline, check out [MLOps with Python: Building Production ML Pipelines](/posts/MLOps-with-Python-Production-ML-Pipelines/) for experiment tracking, model serving, and CI/CD.

 ```python
 from peft import PeftModel